helfrichlab/lab-wiki/docs/source/resources/cluster.rst

 5. You have now added Matlab to the default path

 ..
 Note::
-  Different text editors have different comments.
-The command to save may vary.
+  The command to save may vary between text editors.

 .. _matlab: